earldouglas/codedown/README.md

-codedown is a little utility to extract code blocks from Markdown files.
+Codedown is a little utility to extract code blocks from Markdown files.

 Inspired by [literate Haskell][1], codedown can be used to: